Time to stop wasting time.

 search for a parking space

 But just the commute isn’t the only issue eating up so much time every day.
 It’s also the endless cruise of finding a parking space.
-This time the numbers from the States are tedious: In average, a driver in America spends a whopping 17 hours annually in search of a parking space.
+This time the number from the States is mind-blowing: the average American driver spends a whopping 17 hours a year in search of a parking space.
 In metropolitan areas it gets worse with New York heading the list.
 In the Big Apple people drive around a staggering 107 hours a year for a parking spot.
 Still high is Seattle on second place with 58 hours annually, and Detroit on third with 35 hours of looking out for a spot.

 Hyundai’s claim is “Progress for Humanity.”